 In order to answer question (1) and (2) we conducted experiments on gSpan and gRegress on the six data sets described above.
 The subgraph features produced by each algorithm were used to build a regression model using SVR.
-The predictive accuracy of the models was evaluated based on the $Q^2$ score using a 5-fold cross validation.
-Additionally the runtimes and the number of subgraphs considered by each algorithm were also recorded.
+The predictive accuracy of the models was evaluated based on the Q^2 score using a 5-fold cross validation.
+Additionally the runtimes and the number of subgraphs considered by each algorithm was also recorded.
+In the case of gRegress the selection function chose the subgraph feature with the higher correlation.
 The maximum subgraph size for each system was set to ten.
-The parameters of each system (threshold frequency in the case of gSpan and the $\alpha$ and $\beta$ parameters in the case of gRegress) were systematically varied.
-While comparing results on the various runs of the algorithms, we select the significantly highest $Q^2$ scores achieved by each system and then compare the lowest possible runtimes and the subgraphs considered for this $Q^2$ score.
+The parameters of each system (threshold frequency in the case of gSpan and the α and β parameters in the case of gRegress) were systematically varied.
+While comparing results on the various runs of the algorithms, we select the significantly highest Q^2 scores achieved by each system and then compare the lowest possible runtimes and the subgraphs considered for this Q^2 score.
 The intuition behind this to compare the lowest computational cost for the best possible predictive accuracy.
-The results of these experiments are reported in Figure 1 (d), (e) and (f).
+The results of these experiments are reported in Figure 2.

-In order to answer question (3) we ran gRegress on the Karthikeyan data set (we chose this data set as this was the largest data set in terms of transactions) with $\alpha$ and $\beta$ parameters systematically varied in small increments of 0.05.
-Figure 1 (g) and (h) illustrate these results with contour plots.
+In order to answer question (3) we ran gRegress on the Karthikeyan data set (we chose this data set as this was the largest data set in terms of transactions) with α and β parameters systematically varied in small increments of 0.05.
+Figure 2 illustrates these results with contour plots.